yamiranea/yamiranea/README.md

 ### Hi, I'm Yamila! 😊
 <h3 align="left"> 🔍 About me</h3>
 Hello and welcome!
-I'm a passionate Fullstack Web Developer and UX Designer with consolidated experience in user-centered design.<br><br>
+I am a passionate Full-Stack Web Developer and UX Designer with a solid background in user-centered design.
+I combine my strong UX experience with a strong focus on web development to create seamless and effective digital experiences.<br><br>
-My strong background in UX design is now combined with a determined focus on web development, merging my skills to create holistic and effective digital experiences.
-I've held roles in UX design and management at startups, which has allowed me to grow alongside companies and learn from unique challenges.<br><br>
+I have had the opportunity to work in UX design and management roles in startups, which has allowed me to grow with the companies and learn from unique challenges.
+This experience has given me the ability to adapt to dynamic environments, work on challenging projects, and collaborate effectively with multidisciplinary teams.<br><br>

-I love challenges that take me out of my comfort zone, and my commitment to continuous learning is a key part of my approach.
-I enjoy working in teams to achieve common goals and am excited to apply my skills in development to further enrich my capabilities.<br><br>
+I have a strong command of UX design tools like Figma and Adobe XD, and in the field of web development, I am proficient in languages and frameworks like JavaScript, React, Tailwind CSS, SASS and Bootstrap, PHP, Laravel, Testing and MySQL database management.<br><br>

 🧚🏼 I would like to be more fluent in the technologies that I'm learning and be able to incorporate new skills with other languages too.<br>
 ⚽️ I really enjoy being part of teams, collaborate and have different point of views to get better results.<br>
-🤍 I like listening to music in English, HIIT weights workouts and exploring new things to learn.
+🤍 I enjoy HIIT weight training, expanding my knowledge and acquiring new skills, and listening to music in English.
+I love discovering new places, and I am particularly fascinated by the Asturian villages.

 <h3 align="left">📚 Languages that I'm working with:</h3>